TongZhengHong/CG1111A/README.md

     filtered_signal = new_distance;
 ```

-## Color Detection
+## Colour Detection
 All colours are made of varying amounts of the three primary colours - red, green and blue.
 A colour of an object can be determined by the amount of red, green and blue light reflected from a particular coloured surface.
 For example, a red surface will absorb green and blue light and most red light will be reflected for our eyes to detect the surface is red.

-Our colour sensor will measure the intensity of red, green and blue light reflected from the object and determine its colour based on the known characteristic RGB components of light reflected from each of the coloured tiles.
+Our colour sensor consists of a light dependent resistor (LDR) which will measure the intensity of red, green and blue light reflected from the tile.
+The colour of the tile is determined by comparing against the known characteristic RGB light reflected from each of the possible coloured tiles.
 (Red, Orange, Purple, Green, Blue and White)

 ### Hardware
 In this project, we built a colour sensor using three separate LEDs, an LDR and a 2-to-4 decoder.